We noticed a gap in mental health support. So we built something to fill it.

 What a career in music taught him about building mental health

 Jean-Pierre Calitz studied psychology alongside a career in music.
-For over twenty years, he worked as a pianist and music educator, training and teaching across continents.
+For over twenty years, he worked as a musician and music educator, training and teaching across continents.
 At the same time, he was drawn to the question of how people develop not just technically but psychologically: why some people recover from setbacks and others do not, what separates coping from flourishing.
 What makes this life truly worth living?

 That parallel path taught him something that shaped everything that came after.
 The principles that develop a musician (structured repetition, progressive difficulty, reflective practice) are not unique to music.
 They describe something true about how people build capacity in any domain, including their own mental health.